Will lip fillers be painful?

 - Turn any screens off to give your brain time to decompress.

-- Cuddle with a favorite pet.
+- Cuddle with a favourite pet.

 During the lip filler procedure: